 Step 2: Use A Cast Iron Pan

-A good cast iron pan is thick, heavy, and designed to hold on to heat for a long, long time (for more, see my guide to buying, seasoning, and maintaining cast iron cookware).
+A good cast iron pan is thick, heavy, and designed to hold on to heat for a long, long time (for more, see my guide to buying, seasoning, and maintaining cast iron cookware and our review of the best cast iron pans on the market).
 Once properly pre-heated (that is, smoking hot), a good cast iron pan will practically sear a steak on its own, even if you lift it off its heat source.
 Fast searing is essential if you want to build a thick brown crust without overcooking the interior.

 Step 3: Start in Oil, Add Butter Later